rlouch2/SnipeSharp/README.md

 > PS C:\> Connect-SnipeIT -Token "XXXXXXXX" -Uri "http://xxxxx.com/api/v1"
 > ```

 Each endpoint has its own manager assigned to the SnipeItApi object.
 Example, SnipeItApi.Assets

 Each endpoint has a common set of actions.
-Additional methods for each endpoint are made available as extensions in the EndPointExtensions class.
+Additional methods for each endpoint are made available in the relevant subclasses.

 ##### Common Actions
 Return all objects at this end point